TOWNSENDCOLLECTIVE_Crosscut-63.jpg

 Youth Biathlon Teams

 Crosscut has three teams — U12 Team (ages 10-12), U14 Team (ages 12-13), and U16/18 Team (ages 14-17).
-These teams train for biathlon with the goal of competing in local, regional, national, and international biathlon races.
+These teams train for biathlon with the goal of competing in local, regional, national, and international biathlon races. *note: team ages differ from summer camp ages because camps are often a first touch point into the sport.

-New for the 2025-26 season: Athletes on the U12, U14, and U16/18 Teams are required to also join a Nordic ski training program (i.e. Bridger Ski Foundation or Montana Endurance Academy) to complement their biathlon training.
+Athletes on the U12, U14, and U16/18 Teams are required to also join a Nordic ski training program (i.e. Bridger Ski Foundation or Montana Endurance Academy) to complement their biathlon training.
 Crosscut’s training program focuses on shooting coaching.

 The Youth Biathlon Program fees (in fall and winter) include coaching in biathlon, Crosscut Mountain Sports Center winter season passes, rifle use (U12 and U14 only), and ammunition for practices and races.
 U16/18 Team members are required to own their own biathlon rifle by September 1.
 We have a fun, supportive, safe team environment.